 posted on 11/08/20

 Every one of our tours and events is evaluated in detail by our staff to ascertain viability and feasibility.
 We consult with suppliers at every place our clients will visit, stay and eat, and with transport providers.
 Our approach, and the infection prevention measures, are being tailored for each particular tour and destination.
-This evaluation is an ongoing process, right up to the departure date and throughout the tour.
+This evaluation is a continuing process, right up to the departure date and throughout the tour.

 We are supplying detailed information to everyone who is due to travel about ten weeks before departure.
 At this point, we share any changes to the itinerary and the impact of safety measures or local restrictions.
 If there are subsequent developments, we contact you again.